learn-co-curriculum/ruby-enumerables-enumerable-family-tree/README.md

 1. Map a collection
 2. Only accumulate the elements that make a truthy expression in the block for `select`.
-Ruby also lets you do this work by calling the method `filter`, which operates the same way.
-2. Only accumulate the elements that don't make a truthy expression in the block for `reject`.
+3. Only accumulate the elements that don't make a truthy expression in the block for `reject`.

 ## Provide a List of Enumerables to Memorize